-- If the company's financial situation is precarious, this should be regularly discussed in board meetings and all discussions and decisions should be adequately documented. - Call a general meeting of shareholders and the supervisory board and inform them about the company's financial status and financial difficulties. - Inform the tax authorities as soon as it is forecast that the company will not be able to comply with its tax obligations. - Obtain adequate directors' liability insurance. - Obtain a final discharge resolution from a general meeting of shareholders for the directors' management. - Ensure that the company has complied with all mandatory publication and registration duties (e.g. annual reports etc). - Do not let the company incur credit if it is obvious it will not be able to repay. - Do not overstate the creditworthiness of the company. - Obtain professional (legal, tax and financial) advice. - 2.
-Can creditors indefinitely extend credit facilities to a company in financial difficulties?
+- If the company's financial situation is precarious, this should be regularly discussed in board meetings and all discussions and decisions should be adequately documented. - Call a general meeting of shareholders and the supervisory board and inform them about the company's financial status and financial difficulties. - Inform the tax authorities as soon as it is forecast that the company will not be able to comply with its tax obligations. - Obtain adequate directors' liability insurance. - Obtain a final discharge resolution from a general meeting of shareholders for the directors' management. - Ensure that the company has complied with all mandatory publication and registration duties (e.g. annual reports etc). - Do not let the company incur credit if it is obvious it will not be able to repay. - Do not overstate the creditworthiness of the company. - Obtain professional (legal, tax and financial) advice.

+2. Can creditors indefinitely extend credit facilities to a company in financial difficulties?
 This is not a problem under Dutch law.
-There is no penalty for extending nonperforming loans or granting new loans to insolvent companies.
+There is no penalty for extending non-performing loans or granting new loans to insolvent companies.
 However providing extra security can be an issue (please see the answer to question 3 below).

-3. If a company is in financial difficulties and the group's principal financial creditors are offering support conditional on additional or extended guarantees and/or asset security being given, what issues does this give rise to, for both the company and the (secured) creditor?

 Under Dutch law there is a legal concept of directors' liability for payments towards a specific (group of) creditors (referred to as selective or preferential payments) where the interests of other creditors are neglected as a result.
 In addition, the pari passu and negative pledge provisions in credit facilities normally require the directors to negotiate with the company's main creditors prior to creating any additional security.
 During bankruptcy proceedings, the trustee can challenge the company's earlier decision to grant additional security.
 If the company was contractually bound to provide security - which is common practice - it is difficult to successfully challenge the transaction.
 The trustee in bankruptcy will have to prove that creditors were aware of a pending filing for bankruptcy, or prove that the creditor and the company conspired in order to put the creditor into a better position than the other creditors.

-4. If a company's main lender wants to monitor the company very closely (i.e. more closely than the usual information covenants in the credit agreement permit), what options are there?

 Dutch law does not provide creditors with special information rights.
 However, if an event of default has occurred, the lender has more leverage to negotiate wider information covenants in any renewed credit facility.
 Creditors generally do not appoint representative members to the board of directors or the supervisory board.
-Such an appointment might require prior approval from the Netherlands Central Bank (DNB) if the lender has a Netherlands banking licence.
+Such an appointment might require prior approval from the Netherlands Central Bank ( DNB ) if the lender has a Netherlands banking licence.
 The appointment of creditor observers to the board of directors is also not a common practice in the Netherlands.
 Under Dutch law there is a risk of shadow director liability if the creditor significantly influences policy decisions within the company.

-5. Is it possible for a lender and company to agree to exchange certain (or all) of the lender's debt for equity in the company?
+for equity in the company?
 What issues does this give rise to, for lender and company and what consents are required?
+A lender that acquire risk of shadow direc company to agree to exchange certain (or all) of the lender's debt

+5. Is it possible for a lender and